-The Australian mobile industry therefore refutes any link between 5G and COVID-19 as impossible from a biological perspective and notes that we have over a decade of good, ethical, science-based research that show no adverse health outcomes from any generation of mobile, including 5G.
+The Australian mobile industry refutes any suggestion of a link between 5G and COVID-19 - which is impossible from a biological perspective - and notes that we have more than a decade of robust, ethical, scientific research that show no adverse health outcomes from any generation of mobile, including 5G.

 Mobile networks play an important role in providing vital communications services to the community, including access to Triple Zero.

 The Australian Mobile Telecommunications Association (AMTA) has more information available on their website.